KrystalGuzman/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases are places to store data.
+Inside the database, there are tables that are linked to one another in different ways.
+That is why it is called "relational database".
+Data in one table will frequently have foreign keys to link to a particular row in a different table.

+SQL is a language used to access the contents of a relational database.

 - [ ] Why do tables need a `primary key`?

+Primary keys are unique indentifiers, so every entry within a table has a different primary key.
+This allows every piece of data to be uniquely identified, so any modifications or searches within the database only affect the intended data.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foreign key is a table column that references the primary key on another table.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A third table is used to link the two tables together.
+Within the third table are two columns, each one has a foreign key column that references one of the two tables to be linked.

 ## Minimum Viable Product